 Identifying value is imperative to making money over the long term.
 Sometimes there is no “correct” bet to make on a particular sporting event and a savvy sports bettor knows when to keep out of the action.

 By putting some effort into learning about the industry, it becomes much easier to get a decent return on your money.
-It pays to be diverse – always backing odds on favorites for example is unlikely to pay in the long run as it might only take one or two losses to wipe out your profits.
+It pays to be diverse – consistently backing odds on favorites is unlikely to pay in the long run as it might only take one or two upset losses to wipe out your profits.

 Visit the following pages for a more in-depth discussion of some of the most important concepts in online sports betting.

 - Understanding The Differences Between Fractional, Decimal, and American Odds